-Welcome to part two of our epic 8-day Pacific Northwest road trip exploring Olympic National Park!
+Welcome to part two of our Epic 8-day Pacific Northwest Itinerary: Part 2 Olympic National Park!
 We saw some of the most insanely beautiful sights, laughed at all the nods to the movie Twilight, and just enjoyed connecting with nature and exploring a new part of the country we’ve never been to.

 Before we get going, be sure to check out the first leg of our epic Pacific Northwest trip starting in Seattle here!